 All our academic staff have extensive teaching experience in schools, and many have served in local authorities or subject associations as advisory teachers, as Ofsted inspectors or as consultants.
 This means that our programmes are based on the reality of the classroom and the education system.
 Many work at the cutting edge of research in teacher education, which has a positive impact on the quality of provision for all of our students.

-This one year qualification will build your confidence in the classroom, your understanding of the wider role a teacher plays and provide you with the subject knowledge to effectively teach primary school children.
+This one year programme will build your confidence in the classroom and will provide you with the subject knowledge to effectively teach the whole primary curriculum.

 You will select an age group that you would like to focus on, and each of your modules will be tailored to the academic requirements or the different ways of teaching children of that particular age.
 All of your learning will ask you to reflect on your own experiences in your school placement with a consideration of current issues and research.
 These reflections will then allow you to review and adjust your teaching methods to improve your own practice.

-Three modules are covered during the year: Professional Studies, The Core Curriculum and The Wider Curriculum.
 Each is assessed through 100% attendance, completion of directed tasks and a written assignment.
-The Professional Studies assignment requires a critical analysis of how children learn focusing on a current priority in teaching (for example SEND, EAL, behaviour for learning) in light of the learning experiences of a child.
+The Professional Studies assignment requires a critical analysis of how children learn focusing on a current priority in teaching, for example SEND, EAL and behaviour for learning.
 In the Core Curriculum, the focus will be on English, Maths or Science and you will plan a sequence of lessons which you will deliver relating to a current area of research in your subject.
 A written essay will then provide a rationale for your lessons and an evaluation of the learning which took place.
 The Wider Curriculum assessment allows you to focus on one foundation subject and plan a medium-term plan which you will then write a rationale for.